-In 2007, Rafael Nadal claimed the third notable title on hard courts in Indian Wells, losing the crown in 2008 to Novak Djokovic and hoping to get it back a year later, especially after lifting the trophy at the Australian Open.
+In 2007, Rafael Nadal claimed the third notable title on hard courts in Indian Wells, losing the crown in 2008 to Novak Djokovic and hoping to get it back a year later, especially after lifting the Australian Open trophy.

 After two commanding wins in the desert in March 2009, Rafa had to work hard in the fourth round against David Nalbandian, overcoming that obstacle with a rock-solid performance in the decider and racing past Juan Martin del Potro to book the place in the semis, the fourth straight in Indian Wells.

-There, Nadal took down Andy Roddick 6-4, 7-6 to set the final clash against Andy Murray who ousted Roger Federer in three sets, facing the Briton for the eighth time.
-The Spaniard won their first five encounters before Murray bounced back in the semi-final of the US Open in 2008 and the final in Rotterdam a couple of weeks earlier before Rafa served revenge in Indian Wells, delivering a 6-1, 6-2 triumph in an hour and 21 minutes.
+There, Nadal took down Andy Roddick 6-4, 7-6 to set the final clash against Andy Murray, who ousted Roger Federer in three sets, facing the Briton for the eighth time.
+The Spaniard won their first five encounters before Murray bounced back in the US Open semi-final in 2008 and the final in Rotterdam a couple of weeks earlier before Rafa served revenge in Indian Wells, delivering a 6-1, 6-2 triumph in an hour and 21 minutes.

-It was the 13th Masters 1000 trophy for Nadal at the age of 20, a feat that will never be repeated in the future, celebrating in Indian Wells for the second time in three years and beating Murray for the sixth time overall to continue with a great run in the first couple of events of the 2009 season.
+It was the 13th Masters 1000 trophy for Nadal at 20, a feat that will never be repeated in the future, celebrating in Indian Wells for the second time in three years and beating Murray for the sixth time overall to continue with a great run at the start of the season.

-Both players struggled to find the right pace in windy conditions and it was Nadal who grabbed the first break in the fourth game, holding in the next game thanks to a forehand mistake from Andy to extend the advantage to a 4-1.
+Both players struggled to find the right pace in windy conditions, and it was Nadal who grabbed the first break in the fourth game, holding in the next one thanks to Andy's forehand mistake to extend the advantage to 4-1.